Darkpaster/Darkpaster.github.io/src/content/topics/en/society/studing.md

 # How to Most Effectively Teach and Change People?

 In a world where knowledge becomes obsolete faster than we can absorb it, the ability to learn and adapt effectively is the ultimate survival skill.
 However, our approaches to learning often remain archaic and inefficient.
 We try to "cram" knowledge into heads as if they were empty containers, and then we're surprised when nothing works.
-The problem lies deeper than it seems—in the very architecture of our thinking.
+The problem lies deeper than it seems — in the very architecture of our thinking.

 ## Problem \#1: The Conceptual Distance Gap

 Imagine you're trying to explain the concept of blockchain to your grandmother.
 You start with "decentralized ledger," see the blank look in her eyes, take a step back to "digital signature," then to "database"... and you fail.
 The problem isn't that your grandmother is incapable of understanding.
 The problem is that between your knowledge and her current understanding lies a gap of tens, or even hundreds, of conceptual steps.

 Our brains evolved in tribes of hunter-gatherers, where all fundamental knowledge was shared and concrete.
 If you found an oasis, you didn't need to explain to your fellow tribespeople what water, thirst, or walking was.
-The **conceptual distance** between people was minimal—one, maybe two logical steps at most.
+The **conceptual distance** between people was minimal — one, maybe two logical steps at most.

 ![Intuition](/assets/memes/en/intuition.jpg)